tonsser/engineering-manifesto/README.markdown

 ## Version control
 - We use Git.
 - We use GitHub pull requests for doing code review.
 Code review should be done most of time, but its not absolutely required.
 If you believe your change doesn't require a review, you can merge it once the tests have passed.
+Watch [this video](https://www.youtube.com/watch?v=PJjmw9TRB7s) about how to give good reviews.
 - We use [git flow](http://nvie.com/posts/a-successful-git-branching-model/).
 - We strive to write [good commit messages](http://chris.beams.io/posts/git-commit).